This small, bright, spritely bird is most often found flitting through river and lakeshore thickets and is among the favorites of birdwatchers.

 The yellow warbler, however, is not without its own defenses against brood parasitism.
 It often recognizes the foreign cowbird egg and isolates it by building a new nest liner over the top of it--as well as some of her own.
 She then lays a new clutch of eggs.
 In areas where cowbirds are common, yellow warbler nests have been found stacked six deep, each layer with at least one cowbird egg in it.

 This parasitic behavior on the part of the cowbird can have dramatic effects on populations of warblers and other bird species.
 Fortunately, the yellow warbler persists in the Mississippi National River and Recreation Area.

-This is one of the few species of warblers in which both the males and females have songs, rather than just calls.
+- This is one of the few species of warblers in which both the males and females have songs in addition to calls.

 - Key ID Features: Sparrow-sized.
 Male is bright yellow with red stripes on breast.
 Female shown above.

 - Present in Park: Late April through August, although southward migration begins in late July.
 The willows around Cenaiko Lake in Coon Rapids Regional Park is a good spot.